wavefrontHQ/observability-for-kubernetes/docs/filtering.md

     - 'kube.dns.go.*'
     - 'kube.apiserver.go.*'

-    # Allow metrics that have an environment tag of production or staging
+    # Allow metrics that have an environment tag of production or staging.
     metricTagAllowList:
       env:
       - 'prod*'